Ae-Sun/JACK_OF_NINE_TAILS_RENPY/README.md

 # Original VERSION FastQSP (Jack-o-Nine-Tails F95 Edition)
 The port is made using 2.3 as reference

-You can find the original source code here - [Original Sorce Code](https://gitgud.io/jack-o-nine-tails/engine-base#fastqsp-jack-o-nine-tails-f95-edition)
+You can find the original engine source code here - [Original Sorce Code](https://gitgud.io/jack-o-nine-tails/engine-base#fastqsp-jack-o-nine-tails-f95-edition)

 -----